mssalvatore/infection-monkey-roadmap/README.md

 # Infection Monkey Roadmap

-To view the roadmap visit https://infection-monkey-roadmap.github.io.
+To view the roadmap, visit
+http://monkey-roadmap.s3-website-us-east-1.amazonaws.com.
 To view it locally, you can or clone this repository and serve it with any webserver.

 **Example:**